marisofie/epfl_ada_project/README.md

 # Questions for TAs

 - What librairies could be useful for the creation of a map?
-- Are the project ambitious enough/too ambitious?
+- Is the project ambitious enough or too ambitious?
 - Are the research questions relevant enough?